romanmarkunas/blog-monty-hall/blog/monty-hall.md

 shows this is incorrect.
 So Monty-Hall problem suggests that probabilities have temporal linking as well, meaning probability depends on the moment when decision is made as well as your odds.

+Now being done, with that let's move on to Random...

 ## Random